SHKnudsen/Pandamo/README.md

 After this the Pandamo nodes are ready to use.

+## Stopping the server
+Pandamo automatically closes the server when you shut down Dynamo, however if you wnat to shut down the server without closing dynamo you can use the `Kill Server` button in the view extension window.

 ## Creating a DataFrame
 There are 3 different ways to create a dataframe: